-"Waits on Execution Plans" reports the number of times that a process attempting to use sp_showplan had to wait to acquire read access to the query plan.
+Number of times that a process attempting to use sp_showplan had to wait to acquire read access to the query plan.
 Query plans may be unavailable if sp_showplan is run before the compiled plan is completed or after the query plan finished executing.
 In these cases, Adaptive Server tries to access the plan three times and then returns a message to the user.